 At Coastal Ceremonies we can work with you to plan your perfect wedding ceremony which is personalised, meaningful and memorable.
 Our role as accredited wedding celebrants is to ensure your ceremony reflects you both as a couple, reflecting your own beliefs, personality and style.

 Coastal Ceremonies can officiate at non religious, semi-religious or mixed faith ceremonies and include any cultural additions or traditions that are meaningful to you both.
-We have experience performing ceremony enhancements such as hand fasting, unity candle ceremonies and sand ceremonies which add a unique and unforgettable element to your ceremony.
+Our symbolic ceremonies include a warm welcome to you and your guests, your story and journey as a couple, readings which may include favourite poems or song lyrics, vow and ring exchange and ceremony enhancements.
+We have experience performing many ceremony enhancements such as hand fasting, unity candle ceremonies and sand ceremonies which add a unique and unforgettable element to your ceremony.
 Coastal Ceremonies can provide advice, suggestions and resources and will write the full ceremony from start to finish for you both with your input.

 Hand Fasting dates back to ancient Celtic times, and is where we get the expression “Tying the knot”.
 It is one of the oldest forms of marriage under Brehon Law and dates back beyond 7,000 BC.
 It is becoming increasingly popular and we usually perform handfasting ceremonies after the vows and rings are exchanged.
 We can use chord or coloured ribbon and there are many ways we can perform this lovely ceremony enhancement by incorporating many different coloured ribbon, each colour representing a gift bestowed upon the marriage, or by including children or guests to present the ribbons used.
 The ties represent the bind of the vows made and the knot represents that which, like a good marriage, strengthens under pressure.